jaza-syed/blog/_posts/2022-08-21-implementing-a-dynamic-range-compressor.md

 Looking back to Ableton Live's compressor, there are two envelope modes: *Logarithmic* and *Linear*.
 In linear mode the dynamics are no longer simple exponential decay.
 When the compressor attacks, the gain reduction increases very quickly and then decays more smoothly to the target value.
 When the compressor release, the gain reduction decreases linearly for a while and then decays more smoothly to the target value.
 This suggests the algorithm uses a different method for determining the iterative update depending on the how far the compressor is from the target gain reduction.

 Single attack and release parameters allow the user to define different time dynamics when the gain reduction is above or below the target.
 Going back to exponential decay, my proposal is that this can be generalised to multiple time constants for different ranges of difference from the target.
 The ranges can be expressed in terms of the ratio of the gain reduction error to the current target value.
-Defining
+We can define the current proportional error $f(t_2)$

 $$f(t_2) = \frac{R(t_2) - R'(t_1)}{R(t_2)} $$

-an example with four time constants could be:
+The decay rate can then be varied as a function of this quantity.
+For example we can define attack and release with two phases, with the phase threshold at half of the target gain reduction:

 $$
 \tau = \begin{cases}